sanskrit/raw_etexts/mixed/ebhAratI-sampat/AdhunikasAhityam/AdhunikasAhityam/xamArAv/shrItukArAmacharitam.md

 Highest place by the power of constant worship of their God, are said by the wise to be the progenitors of Tukarama's family.

+[^2]: "One who feeds the universe."

+[^3]: "Lord Kriṣhṇa, Similarly Viṣṇu Panduranga, Hari, and Mukunda signify Lord Kriṣhṇa"

 **\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_**